syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/foreign-key-column.md

 ## Enable multiple foreign key columns

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Grid component supports enabling multiple foreign key columns with editing options.
+The Angular Data Grid component supports enabling multiple foreign key columns with editing options.
 This allows display of columns from foreign data sources in the Grid component.

 In the following example, "Customer Name" and "Ship City" are foreign key columns displaying the "ContactName" and "City" columns from their respective foreign data sources.
 This demonstrates that a single Grid row can display related information from multiple external data sources.